+If you’re just starting out on drums you’re probably asking yourself, “Do I need a drum teacher?”.
 The simple answer to this is YES.
-The slightly longer answer to this is YES, DEFINITELY… assuming you want to play drums.
-Online learning resources (such as Beginner Drums!) are a great ‘addition’ to your practice schedule but, and I’m making a bold statement here, online learning will never replace face to face lessons.
-So isn’t this a slightly strange topic to cover on an online tuition website?
+The slightly longer answer to this is YES, DEFINITELY.
+Online learning resources (such as Beginner Drums!) are a great ‘addition’ to your practice schedule but online learning will never replace face to face lessons.
+So isn’t this a slightly strange topic to cover on an online drum lesson website?

 Well, yes and no. As a beginner it’s important that you understand NOW of all other times the importance of having a good teacher and hopefully this article will help you with that decision.
-Learn from all the good information you can find on the internet, but if you can also get a good teacher.
+Learn from all the good information you can find on the internet, including this, but if you can… also get a good teacher!

 Before we talk about why it’s important to have a drum teacher let’s have a quick chat about online drum resources.
 We’re living in a golden age of learning.
 Never has it been so easy to get so much information for free.
 A quick search on YouTube for “drum lesson” brings in almost 200,000 hits.
-Some of the online drum tuition resources out there really are superb and I’ll be linking to some of the best ones from this site when I get a chance.
+Some of the online drum tuition resources out there really are superb.

 What to look for in online drumming resources?